 SUMMARISING OUR POSITION: The New Testament clearly teaches the one "man" and one "wife" principle for those in Christ.
 The belief in or practice of polygamy is a reason for withdrawal until such time as this false belief or practice has been renounced and discarded.
 Believers will act in accordance with scriptural precept towards the sinner.
 This summarises the scriptural position of sound Christadelphians since the re-discovery of the Truth over 150 years ago, and the position remains the same today.

 The exalted theme of ONENESS in Christ and Christian marriage is built upon the ONENESS of God Himself (Deuteronomy 6v4 quoted by Jesus Christ in Mark 12v29) and the ONENESS of the Father and the Son (John 10v30).
 Again we have "a threefold cord" which "is not quickly broken".
 In the beautiful prayer on behalf of His disciples in John 17, the Lord asks His Father: "That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us" - verse 21.
-See Ephesians 4v6 - "One God and Father of all, who is above all, and through all, and in you all".
+See Ephesians 4v6 - "One God and Father of all, who is above all, and through all, and in you all" - also cp Hebrews 2v10,11.
+The superiority of this "new covenant" of "oneness in Christ" is set out in 'grace' - page 2 - item 3.
 Zechariah 14v9 tells us of the future fulfilment for those who demonstrate this principle of ONENESS now - "And Yahweh shall be king over all the earth: in that day shall Yahweh be one, and his name one" - see RV.
 It is to this exalted hope we are called in Christ, and only those who follow the pattern will be granted that unity of Divine nature.
 It starts now with our diligent mental and moral application of the principles set forth in the word of God "for doctrine, for reproof, for correction, for instruction in righteousness" - 2 Timothy 3v16.

 page 1 (marriage)